alliance-genome/agr_literature_service/docs/source/workflow_automation.rst

 Actions overview.
 ^^^^^^^^^^^^^^^^^
-    This is an array of strings that define methods and arguments that are processed when we transition.
+    This is an array of strings that define methods and arguments that are processed after the transition.
     An example would be to add a workflow_tag 'text conversion needed' for WormBase files of reference type 'experimental' when transitioning from "file upload in progress" to "files uploaded".
     The following shows the section from the data load file for this.